panubo/docker-rundeck/README.md

 * [helm](https://helm.sh/) **VERSIONED**
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) **VERSIONED**

-**VERSIONED** tools are not in the PATH by default, script need to call the version they want directly.
+**VERSIONED** tools are not in the PATH by default.
+Scripts need to call the version required directly.
 Versions of these tools are shortened to MAJOR.MINOR so any PATCH releases can be upgraded in-place.

 The directory structure looks like: